mjschwenne/old-website/_posts/2021-06-22-understanding-the-ascent-method.md

 (5, 1, 30)
 {% endhighlight %}

-Note that becuase my test graph is symmertic it likes to made cycles with only two nodes.
+Note that because my test graph is symmetric it likes to make cycles with only two nodes.
 The weights of these 1-arborescences range from 161 to 178, so I tried to run the test which had been taking about 300 ms using the new approach... and the program was non-terminating.
-I created breakpoints in PyCharm after 200 iterations of the ascent menthod and found that the program was stuck in a loop where it alternated between two different minimum 1-arborescences.
+I created breakpoints in PyCharm after 200 iterations of the ascent method and found that the program was stuck in a loop where it alternated between two different minimum 1-arborescences.
 This was a long shot, but it did not work out so I reverted the code to always pick the same vertex for vertex 1.

 Either way, the fact that I had almost entirely re-written this function without a change in output suggests that this function is not the source of the problem.